TKomericki/Rhetos-wiki/Rhetos-concept-development.md

 See the article [Implementing simple business rules](Implementing-simple-business-rules.md) for more info on the Deactivatable concept.

+In order to create new concept, it is required to add assembly reference `System.ComponentModel.Composition` and two nuget packages, `Rhetos` and `Rhetos.CommonConcepts`.

 First, we will implement ConceptInfo for this new concept:

 ``` csharp